 Clearing excess glutamate in ALS: Research scientist Dena Jacob at Thomas Jefferson University in Philadelphia was awarded $180,000 for research into increasing the effectiveness of drugs designed to clear excess buildup of the neurotransmitter glutamate in ALS.
 Jacob plans to test the hypothesis that a protein called P-gp may make ALS-affected cells resistant to medications designed to reduce glutamate levels and possibly to other drug therapies.

-For more information about each of these new grants, see Grants at a Glance, and read the national press release.
+For more information about each of these new grants, see Grants at a Glance.